roberddd/batchgenie/docs/rendering_asset_previews.md

 :   Yes!
 The list can be expanded by directly adding your own HDRIs to blender via `Preferences > Lights > HDRI's` which makes them available in this list.

-`How do I adjust the Light Paths settings for renders?`

-:   These settings from your current scene will be used.
-To adjust them, go to `Render > Light Paths` in the Properties panel and make your desired changes there.

-`I'm having issues with adaptive subdivision being slow in Cycles.
+`I'm having slow rendering speeds in Cycles.
 What can I do?`

+:   Besides adjusting the sample settings under the render settings in the BatchGenie panel, consider tweaking the following settings in Blender’s default `Render` tab in the Properties panel.
+These settings are copied from your scene when rendering:

+    - Decrease the light paths under `Render > Light Paths`.
+    - For volumes/VDB rendering, check `Render > Volumes` and adjust the `Step Rate Render` and `Max Steps`.
+Increasing the `Step Rate Render` can significantly speed up renders.
+For Asset Previews, setting `Step Rate Render` to 5 or higher can halve render times compared to the default 1, without losing visible detail at that scale.
+If you're rendering for external use, you may need to balance the minor loss in detail against the improved speed.
-:   Adjust your `Subdivision Dicing Rate` in your current scene, as the render will use those settings.
-First, ensure that the "Experimental" Feature Set is enabled under `Render > Feature Set` in the Properties panel.
-Then, go to `Render > Subdivision` and increase the `Dicing Rate Render` value.
+    - If using **Adaptive Subdivision** for models, adjust the `Dicing Rate Render` in your scene.
+Ensure the "Experimental" Feature Set is enabled under `Render > Feature Set`.
+Then, increase the `Dicing Rate Render` value under `Render > Subdivision`.

 ## More adjustments in Preferences {#more-settings data-search-exclude}